This post may contain affiliate links for products and services. Please see my full Affliate Disclaimer for details

 2. Old towels, linen, and clothes

 Instead of throwing away your old and unused clothing, bedding and toweling, turn them into unique and extravagant rugs.
-To have braided rugs is every DIY enthusiast’s dream and the Internet is filled with all sorts of videos that explain how you can make them.
+Having braided rugs is every DIY enthusiast’s dream and the Internet is filled with all sorts of videos that explain how you can make them.
 If you’re not into rugs, you can opt to turn them into washable cleaning rags or extravagant pillowcases.
 Reuse old fabrics in whichever way you wish, we guarantee you’ll enhance your home greatly with them.

 3. Baby Cribs